JGuan-lab/DSSC/README.md

 ### 2.2 Deconvolution
 Input data:
-    data_bulk: the input bulk data.
+    data_bulk: the input bulk data;

-    data_ref: the reference GEP matrix
+    data_ref: the reference GEP matrix.

 The parameters used in SCDC:
     lambda1 is used to constrain the sample-sample similarity matrix;

     lambda2 is used to constrain the gene-gene similarity matrix;

-    lambdaC is used to constrain the GEP matrix.
+    lambdaC is used to constrain the GEP matrix;

     k: number of cell types used for matrix factorization initialization.

     retult <- CDSC(data_bulk = bulkData$Indata$T,